 Housing Program Implementation Status Continue /Modify/Delete Responsible Agency/Dept.: Conservation & Development Timeframe: Annually: Include a priority for special needs housing in CDBG, HOME, HOPWA NOFA (See #5 above) Program 14: Accessible Housing Persons with disabilities represent a major special needs group in Contra Costa County.
 To maintain independent living, disabled persons are likely to require assistance, which may include special housing design features, income support for those who are unable to work, and in-home supportive services for persons with mobility limitations.
 To provide additional housing opportunities for the disabled, the County will continue to require inclusion of accessible units in all new construction projects receiving County financing (e.g. CDBG, HOME).
 Current regulations require that five percent of the units must be accessible to the physically impaired and an additional two percent of the units must be accessible to the hearing/vision impaired.
 In order to facilitate the development of appropriate housing for persons with special needs, the County works to remove development constraints and provide reasonable accommodations in the development of such housing as requests are made.
 The County will formalize this practice as written reasonable accommodation procedures.
-Eight-year Program Objectives: - Continue to require inclusion of accessible units in all new construction projects receiving County financing. - Provide zero and low-interest loans through the Neighborhood Preservation Program for accessibility improvements in existing affordable housing. - Implement reasonable accommodation procedures to provide special consideration in zoning and land use for housing for persons with disabilities.
-The County will strive to make accommodations a ministerial process, with a minimal processing fee, subject to the approval of the Zoning Administrator who will apply the following decision-making criteria: 1.
-The request for reasonable accommodation will be for the benefit of an individual with a disability protected under fair housing laws.
-2. The requested accommodation is necessary to make housing available to an individual with a disability protected under fair housing laws.
-In 2015, there were no new construction projects in the unincorporated county.
+Eight-year Program Objectives: In 2015, there were no new construction projects in the unincorporated county.
 There were three projects that the County provided funding for in the cities of Antioch, El Cerrito, and Walnut Creek that included a total of eight fully accessible units, six physically disabled units, and two vision/hearing-impaired units.
 In 2016, the County provided funding for a multifamily rental project in North Richmond that included four fully accessible units, three physically disabled units, and one vision/hearing impaired unit.
 Additionally, the County provided funding for projects located in the Cities of El Cerrito, Pittsburg, and Walnut Creek that included a total of 11 fully accessible units, 8 physically disabled units, and 3 vision/hearing-impaired units.
 The County continues to require accessible units in all new construction projects that receive HOME or CDBG funding.
+Amend and continue Continue to require inclusion of accessible units in all new construction projects receiving County financing.
+Provide zero and low-interest loans through the Neighborhood Preservation Program for accessibility improvements in existing affordable housing.
+Implement reasonable accommodation procedures to provide special consideration in zoning and land use for housing for persons with disabilities.
+The County will strive to make accommodations a ministerial process, with a minimal processing fee, subject to the approval of the Zoning Administrator who will apply the following decision-making criteria: The request for reasonable accommodation will be for the benefit of an individual with a disability protected under fair housing laws.
+The requested accommodation is necessary to make housing available to an individual with a disability protected under fair housing laws.
 Accessible units are included in rehabilitation projects when feasible where 5% of the units must be accessible to the physically impaired and an additional 2% of the units must be accessible to the hearing/vision impaired.
 (See Program 5, New Construction of Affordable Housing) The County has drafted procedures for reasonable accommodation but has not yet adopted the procedures.
-Amend and continue